 Mrs Marchand puts the finishing touches on a porcupine.
+On the table stand a finished ostrich and deer.

-Why don’t you do the same?
-It just takes patience, nimble fingers, and extreme care in handling the eggs— which can be dropped only once!
+and extreme care in handling the eggs— which can be dropped only once!

 Far left, Making a porcupine.
 A paper-shell nut is inserted into a clay neck on an egg.
 Next, the peanut legs are being carefully affixed to the roughed-out figure.
 Head feet, and all parts of the body not covered by clay are painted.
 And last, after he's got his paper eyes and comb, "Porky" receives his quills.